im6/playbook/troubleshooting/windows7_vpn_hotspot.md

 4. test: if you could share existing network to the new wifi, if successfull, your device should be in the same network as your wired network.
   * the way to share the wifi is right-clicking the source wifi adapter, and choose the destination adapter(new wireless wifi) as follows.(screenshot is similar to images in step 7)
 5. start and run VPN software
-6. config firewall to make sure that VPN service is not blocked, usually create the exception in the list.
+6. config firewall so that VPN service is not blocked by it, usually create the exception in the list.
   ![](https://github.com/zj1926/toolbox/blob/master/troubleshooting/img/img5.PNG "firewall setting")
 7. share VPN network with new wifi and test.
-If success, your device should be able to connect the same VPN network as wired one before.
+If success, your device should be able to connect the same VPN wifi network as wired one before.
   ![](https://github.com/zj1926/toolbox/blob/master/troubleshooting/img/img2.PNG "share network")
-8. now you should be able to use virtual wifi to do anything you want.
+8. Finish.